 Step 3 – Setting up your payment

 Once the proposals have been accepted and approved, you will have to decide on the form of payment you will be sending to the credit counseling agency each month.
-Some forms of payment include: ACH (Automated Clearing House), money orders, Western Union, certified check, personal check, etc. Each credit counseling agency has different guidelines on the forms of payment they will accept.
+Forms of payment include: ACH (Automated Clearing House), Money Order, or Certified Check.
+We do not accept personal checks or Western Union payments.
+Each credit counseling agency has different guidelines on the forms of payment they will accept.
 Most people choose ACH because it’s the most convenient and the payment will be automatically withdrawn from their checking account each month by their due date.

 You will also know your Due Date by this point, so you’ll know when your money needs to be in at the agency so that they can disburse it to your creditors on time.
 If you use ACH your monthly payment will be automatically deducted from your checking account.
-If you use any other methods such as money order, Western Union, or certified check you will be responsible for mailing in or dropping off your payment by the agreed upon Due Date each month.
+If you use any other methods such as a money order or a certified check, you will be responsible for mailing in or dropping off your payment by the agreed upon Due Date each month.
 It’s important that you always make your payment by this date or else you run the risk of falling behind on your program.